aaronmiler/aaronmiler.github.io/source/_posts/2013-10-22-making-the-st-slash-stt-shortcut-work-with-sublime-text-3.markdown

 )
 ```

 The only small change I had to make was line 4, and 6, and just like that, one of my favorite ZSH shortcuts is fixed!
+If your Sublime Text 3 application is named `Sublime Text 3.app` I would assume that you'd just have to change the 2, to a 3, and that would fix the problem just as easily.

 Hooray!